byrnedo/capitan/README.md

 - `capitan rm`		Remove stopped containers

 ## Global options
-     --file, -f "./capitan.cfg.sh"	config file to read --debug, -d				print extra log messages
+     --cmd, -c "./capitan.cfg.sh"	command used to obtain config --debug, -d				    print extra log messages
      --dry-run, --dry			    preview outcome, no changes will be made --help, -h				        show help
      --version, -v			        print the version

-## Config file
+## Configuration

-Services are described in the config file which is plane old bash.
-The config is then read from stdout.
+Services are described in the config output which is read from stdout.
+You could use any command which generates a valid config.
+It doesn't have to be a bash script like in the example.

+`capitan` by default runs the command `./capitan.cfg.sh` in the current directory to get the config.
+This can be customized with `-c` flag.

-The format is:
+The output format is:

     CONTAINER_NAME COMMAND ARGS